morcs/beautiful-jekyll/introduction-to-elm.md

 Fill in the update function so that the customer can test what the app looks like in all three different states.

-If you have time, add a button to allow them to get back to the loading state.
+If you have time, add a button to allow them to get back to the loading state, and maybe have two buttons to test different error message text.

 [View Solution](https://ellie-app.com/mwRph7znwa1/9)